 If you have a close friend who is also financially savvy, then you have a friend for life.
 You can swap tips on the best coupons, compare notes and information on how this site always has new sweepstakes to enter or that site has better discount codes.
 It’s a useful, mutually beneficial friendship… so why not up the stakes a little?

 At the beginning of a month, you set a goal.
 Whoever can save the most money by the end of the month (without damaging their budget in other ways) is the one that wins.
 The loser could pay for an evening out together from their savings, or could even do a few chores for the winner.
 It’s a fun way of making scrimping through the month feel a little more enjoyable.
+The two of you can compete with getting the best savings by using coupon codes for purchases you make online and using coupons you get in the mail for purchases in person.

 - Compete With Yourself